Bishnukt/Student_Data_Manager/README.md

 Store records like student_id, name, course, department, phone no. etc.
 It writes records into a .csv file that can be opened with any spreadsheet software like google sheets,microsoft excel,libreoffice calc.
-Until now options to add,view and delete records are available.
+Until now options to add,view,delete and update records are available.

 >**Note**
 > As I have used the linux/unix specific library *unistd.h* to use functions like `sleep()` and `system("clear")`, the cpp files will  only compile on linux/unix based operating systems.
 Soon I'll be adding detailed steps on **changes to be made to compile these files on other operating system like Windows.**